 It is worth noting that the sub-division of observing capabilities into four groups does not imply sequential priorities, i.e. it is not the idea that all group 1 systems should be realized before elements of other groups should be addressed.
 The major difference between the groups is the current level of consensus about the optimal measurement approach and especially the demonstrated maturity of that approach (there is stronger consensus for group 1 than for group 2, etc..
 It is likely that the boundaries between the groups will shift over time, so that for instance some capabilities currently listed in group 2 could transfer to group 1.

 Table 1:

-1: Backbone system with specified orbits and measurement approaches
+Tier 1: Backbone system with specified orbits and measurement approaches

 The backbone system, building on/enhancing current vision of the observing system should include: